12 Step Recovery Program in South Houston

 After spending time involved with drug or alcohol abuse, there hopefully comes a time when the addict surrenders.
 Upon surrendering, they will probably ask for help in the form of treatment from a facility like Kemah Palms Recovery®.
 This is where patients get the opportunity for a physical and mental cleansing at a professional Houston medical detox center.

 Within the foundation of rehab like Kemah Palms Recovery®, one is likely to see how the 12 steps are evident.
 This isn’t a coincidence.
 Instead, addiction treatment modalities use the 12 Step concepts as a treatment guideline.
 Think about it.
-Many addiction treatment options in Houston and throughout the country use the following script:
+Many addiction treatment options in South Houston and throughout the country use the following script:

 - Addict admits to their illness